PyPSA/247-cfe/README.md

 ### Data

-The folder `data` should contain PyPSA networks exported from [PyPSA-Eur-Sec](https://github.com/PyPSA/pypsa-eur-sec) built with `myopic` setting to get brownfield networks for 2020/2030.
-To get started, you can download a [sample network](https://nworbmot.org/energy/elec_s_45_lv1.0__3H-T-H-B-I-solar+p3-offwind+p0.67-dist1-linemaxext10_2020.nc).
+The folder `data` should contain PyPSA networks exported from [PyPSA-Eur-Sec](https://github.com/PyPSA/pypsa-eur-sec) built with `myopic` setting to get brownfield networks for 2025/2030.
+To get started, you can download these sample networks: [pypsa-eur-sec-2025/2030](https://tubcloud.tu-berlin.de/s/YRbQZiygNeXJ5on).

 Parallel to the repository you should also clone the [technology-data](https://github.com/PyPSA/technology-data) repository.